jaschaschopfer/railjourney/README.md

 ## Future Improvements
 - **Refresh Journeys**: Allow users to refresh journeys to retrieve updated delays, platform changes, and real-time availability.
 - **Editing Journeys**: Allow users to modify saved journeys.
-- **Real-Time Updates**: Integrate websocket or SSE for live tracking of train delays.
+- **Find Connections by Arrival Time**: Allow users to plan a journey based on desired arrival time instead of departure time.
 - **User Accounts**: Allow user authentication and cloud-based storage for journeys.

 ---

-## License

-This project is provided “as is,” without warranty of any kind.
-You are free to use, modify, and distribute this code for personal or commercial purposes unless otherwise specified by the OpenTransport API usage terms.

----

 **Thank you for using RailJourney!** If you have any questions or feedback, feel free to open an issue or contribute to the repository.
-Safe travels!
+Happy travels!